SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

 **Arithmetic Fragment**

-When the simplex solver is used, it is also possible to specify an arithmetic fragment:
+When the Simplex solver is used, it is possible to specify an arithmetic fragment:

    ============ ==========================================
      Fragment     Meaning